urbandroid-team/dont-kill-my-app/_vendors-content/huawei/user.md

 We did not yet have this confirmed but it is possible you can alternatively just disable PowerGenie in *Phone settings > Apps*.
 This setting would need to be re-applied every time you reboot your device.

+#### SystemManager

+Recently, Huawei incorporated Avast antivirus into their "Manager" app.
+If your apps get reported as infected, it is possible to uninstall it:

+`adb shell pm uninstall -k --user 0 com.huawei.systemmanager`

+Note, that then you will not have acces to Battery Optimization setting.
+If yor apps don't launch after system startup, you can then uninstall:

+`adb shell pm uninstall -k --user 0 com.huawei.iaware`

+which removes the Huawei whitelist for apps which request "BOOT_COMPLETED" permission.

 <div class="caution-box">
 Please still follow the steps below - Huawei phones usually have multiple powersaving mechanisms.